 - All activities must be supervised. - The level of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Constant visual supervision during initial instruction and practice of contact skills. - Subsequently, on-site supervision is required. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
-In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised. - As a minimum the designated coach liaison will provide in-the-area supervision for all practices, games, and competitions. - When a school team is travelling outside of their school district, a coach liaison from the same school/school district must accompany the team, must be accessible and at least one of the following criteria must be in place: - coach liaison is visible; - o coach liaison is circulating on the same site; - location of coach liaison is at the same location and whereabouts is known;
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - On-site supervision for initial instruction. - In-the-area supervision after skills have been taught. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
+In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.

-- if a coach is a high school student and under the age of 18, the coach liaison must be visible at all times. - Consult school board and local athletic association rules and regulations with regard to coach and coach liaison duties and adhere to the higher standard of care.
+- As a minimum the designated coach liaison will provide in-the-area supervision for all practices, games, and competitions. - When a school team is travelling outside of their school district, a coach liaison from the same school/school district must accompany the team, must be accessible and at least one of the following criteria must be in place: - o coach liaison is visible; - o coach liaison is circulating on the same site; - o location of coach liaison is at the same location and whereabouts is known; - if a coach is a high school student and under the age of 18, the coach liaison must be visible at all times. - Consult school board and local athletic association rules and regulations with regard to coach and coach liaison duties and adhere to the higher standard of care.